Bed Rot Is Gross But So Is Life

 It’s deeply normal to have slower, lazier days when you collect yourself by whiling away the hours in bed, or to reject societal expectations by embracing a kind of introverted hedonism, no matter how it affects your appearance.
 It’s not disgusting or particularly unusual.

-So of course there is something quite freeing about using deliberately loaded language to describe otherwise normal behavior.
+So of course there is something quite freeing about using deliberately loaded language to describe otherwise normal behaviour.

 Advertisement